 How to get to Iguazu Falls

-Depending on which side you’re planning to visit (more on that later) you can base yourself in Puerto Iguazú in Argentina or Foz do Iguaçu in Brazil.
+Depending on which side you’re planning to visit (more on that later) you can base yourself in the towns of Puerto Iguazú in Argentina or Foz do Iguaçu in Brazil.

-To save some money, you can take a bus from Buenos Aires to Iguazu Falls, but be warned that this is a 19-hour journey!
+To save some money, you can take a bus from Buenos Aires to Iguazu Falls, but be warned that this is a 17+ hour journey!

 To get to the falls themselves from Puerto Iguazú or Foz do Iguaçu, you have a few options: do-it-yourself using public transport, join a group tour or take private transport.